Beshoo-o/Auto-Reaction-Discord-Bot/README.md

 ## 📄 License

-This project is protected under the [RSS](https://discord.gg/VzSHHHAsTG) License.
+This project is protected under the [RSS Dev](https://discord.gg/VzSHHHAsTG) License.
 For more details, refer to the [LICENSE](https://github.com/Beshoo-o/Auto-Reaction-Discord-Bot/blob/main/LICENSE) file.

 ---